 Your pavers part of an interlocking system.
 This system starts with laying down a base consisting of crushed stone & bedding sand.
 Then the pavers are put down on top, edge restraint is installed around the perimeter and then finally joint sand is installed between the pavers.
 When any one of these components fails or is missing completely, the entire installation is compromised.

 Edging is meant to keep the pavers in place.
 If it is not installed or fails the joints expand and the interlock between the pavers is lost.
 Over time the pavers will continue to spread, lift, sink and shift.
 Then of course, this invites in the weeds & moss.

 How can you tell if it’s your edging that’s failing?

 The answer is pretty obvious.
 You’re seeing the issues along the edges are happening first and look the worst.

-Edging is a very important part of this system; it keeps the pavers from spreading caused by the force of foot traffic, cars and ground movement.
-It should be installed along the entire perimeter of all paved surfaces unless the edges are in contact with another solid surface such as a vertical wall, concrete curb or driveway edge.
+Pavers can start to spread for a lot of reasons such as foot or vehicle traffic and ground movement.
+Edging should always be installed along the entire perimeter unless the edge of the pavers are in contact with another solid surface (i.e. vertical wall, concrete curb or driveway edge)